 RESIDENCY TRAINING PROGRAMS/GRADUATE PROGRAMS

 In addition to the undergraduate medical curriculum, SIU expanded its residency training programs.
 By the end of 1972, four more residency programs had been approved, with internal medicine, obstetrics/gynecology, pediatrics and surgery joining family medicine.
 A psychiatry residency was added in 1973.
 Training programs in anesthesiology and radiology were added in 1974.
 Emergency medicine was added in 2009; Neurosurgery in 2013, bringing the total programs to 17.

 Fellowships have been steadily added to graduate training offerings.
-In 2013, the total fellowships totaled 16.
+In 2014, 12 fellowships were offered.